-The area is not considered critical wildlife habitat.
-However, these tracts provide habitat for a variety of big game species (mule deer, whitetail deer, pronghorn antelope), predators (coyote, fox, badger), upland game birds (sharp tail grouse, Hungarian partridge), other non-game mammals, raptors and various songbirds.
+This area, and the Rocky Mountain Front in general, is considered prime wildlife habitat.
+Grizzly bear, black bear, big horn sheep, elk and mule deer are the main large species that utilize this area.
+This tract may provide habitat for other big game species (whitetail deer, pronghorn antelope), predators (wolf, coyote, fox, badger), upland game birds (sharp tail grouse, Hungarian partridge), other non-game mammals, raptors and various songbirds.
+Mountain whitefish, rainbow trout, and brook trout are present in Deep Creek.
 The proposal does not include any land use change which would yield changes to the wildlife habitat.
 The proposed action will not impact wildlife forage, cover, or traveling corridors.
 Nor will this action change the juxtaposition of wildlife forage, water, or hiding and thermal cover.

-The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.
-There are no unique or critical wildlife habitats associated with the state tracts and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.
+The nominating lessee has indicated that if they purchased this tract, the land use would remain as grazing land.
+There are no unique or critical wildlife habitats associated with the state tract and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.
 The proposed action will not have long-term negative affects on existing wildlife species and/or wildlife habitat because of its relatively small scale.

-UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES:
+9. UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES: